TheOnlyWei/Alzheimer-gene-distributed-computing/README.txt

   --configurations file:///home/hduser/Documents/spark/aws/config.json \
   --use-default-roles

-  The command above creates a cluster named "genex" with 3 instances, 1 master instance and 2 core instances of type m3.xlarge, using key called "pandora-id_rsa", which is the key name I set up on AWS.
+  The command above creates a cluster named "Alzheimer-gene-distributed-computing" with 3 instances, 1 master instance and 2 core instances of type m3.xlarge, using key called "pandora-id_rsa", which is the key name I set up on AWS.
 The configuration file is given in local file path: